Self portrait photos. The day you have been dreading. Don’t worry! You have all weekend to work on this and it isn’t nearly as bad as you think.

 - Your kids don’t care if you don’t have make up on or are in your PJ’s.

-- Don’t you love seeing pictures of your parents when they were younger?
-Leave that for your kids.
+- Don’t you love seeing pictures of your parents and grandparents when they were younger?
+Let that happen for your kids and grandkids too!

-- Even if you don’t have kids yet, capture this time so you can show them how you used to be cool.
+- If you don’t have kids yet, capture this time so you can show them a glimpse of who you used to be, before being a parent.

-If you want some fun ideas and tips on how to capture your everyday life you can read Self Portraits: Get In Front of the Camera.
+If you want some fun ideas and tips on how to capture your everyday life, check out Get In Front of the Camera.

 - Your readers want to connect with you.